 As a general rule, you should take Social Security as late as possible.
 There are two main exceptions.
 The first is if you are likely to die soon.
 The second is if you are married to someone who is expecting a higher Social Security benefit.

 Yet I keep running into articles that suggest you should take Social Security early.
 They're usually full of flawed thinking and outright errors.
-The most recent one was by Michael Keenan and published on MSN.
+This one came from Michael Keenan on MSN.
 To make matters worse, it was one of those clickbaity slide shows designed to increase page views and sell more ads.
 I'll save you time and summarize Michael's arguments.
 Then, we'll take them one by one and debunk them as much as possible.

 #1 You're Planning Your End of Life Care